Maybe I’ll look back at these notes and turn them into a proposal.

 Even though you have plenty of money, you careen between feeling guilty and worrying that you’re not using it well.

 There is a HUGE cost to not making choices.
 It costs you time, money, and peace of mind.
+It adds weight to your mental load.
 It can fray relationships, nerves, and your sense of integrity.

 Because each choice, no matter how tiny, involves a tiny twinge of loss.